reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 To start, it may be useful to consider some obviously bad reasons to justify outlawing affirmative action.

-1. Affirmative action should be illegal because it's against the law.
+1. Affirmative action is against the law.
 This is a straightforwardly bad argument from legality which can be easily dismissed.
 The fact that the law permits or forbids certain conduct does not demonstrate that such conduct _should_ be permitted or forbidden.
 To say otherwise implies that the law should never change, which is absurd.
 I'm sure I don't need to list examples of laws that should (or should have been) changed.
 2. The public disaproves of affirmative action.
 This argument is bad because society can be _wrong_ in their approval or disapproval.
 To say otherwise implies that society should never change its current norms for approval or disapproval, which is clearly absurd.
 Again, I need not list examples where society should change (or should have changed) its norms for approval and disapproval.
-* Society decided to not endorse these decisions
-* They get governmental protection
+3. Universities are protected by society (e.g. in the form of government-subsidized protection).
+This reason

 ### Racial discrimination